Argentix03/RecursiveDelegation/README.md

 > by warping a thread's `CONTEXT` into the target function via `NtContinue`, with a hand-built
 > stack and an assembly stub that captures `RAX`.

-## ⚠️ For research only

-This project is a study of how attribution gets harder when an attacker spreads a kill chain across many short-lived processes.
-Do not run it against systems you don't own.
-Don't ship the clone-naming trick in anything that touches a real target.
-Etc.

 ---